monzo/code-of-conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-The **Mondo Developers Slack and Community Forum** should be a safe place for everybody regardless of
+The **Mondo Community Forum and Developers Slack** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation